Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Healing Hack: Pets

-Pets, especially dogs have great health benefits for both our minds & body.
+Pets, especially dogs provide us with great health benefits for our minds & body.
 I'm an animal lover in general - dogs, horses, donkeys, mini goats, rabbits, and more.
-Dogs & horses are both considered service animals and can provide so many benefits including emotional support and stress reduction.
+Dogs & horses can become service animals, providing benefits that include emotional support and stress reduction.

 Look at these blogs to learn about the healing benefits of animals.
 Click for: How Do Pets Improve Your Life?